nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/Bluetooth Low Energy Demo Applications Users Guide/topics/customization.md

 The demo can be found in the `w_uart_genfsk` from the available examples.

-The demo is based on the basic Wireless UART with the addition of some Generic FSK files required for working in dual-mode, described in [Table 2](#table_778615bb-a523-4fe1-89d6-c3678cb0cf26).
+The demo is based on the basic Wireless UART with the addition of some Generic FSK files required for working in dual-mode, described below.

 | File name       | Description |
 | --------------- | ----------- |